ampproject/amphtml/extensions/amp-ad-exit/amp-ad-exit.md

   </tr>
 </table>

-## <a name="overview"></a> Overview
+## Overview

-The amp-ad-exit element is configured with a JSON child script element and will expose an "exit" action to other elements in the creative.
+The `amp-ad-exit` element is configured with a JSON child script element and exposes an "exit" action to other elements in the [A4A (AMP for Ads)](../amp-a4a/amp-a4a-format.md) creative.
 Elements can be annotated to exit when tapped, passing a target name and extra URL parameter values to insert.
-The exit action will perform these steps:
+The exit action performs these steps:

-1. parse the JSON config (if it hasn't yet been parsed)
+1. Parse the JSON config (if it hasn't yet been parsed).
-2. find the requested exit target
+2. Find the requested exit target.
-3. determine whether the exit should be allowed by processing the click event through declared filters
+3. Determine whether the exit should be allowed by processing the click event through declared filters.
-4. rewrite URL variables (see [Variable Substitution](#variable-substitution))
+4. Rewrite URL variables (see [Variable Substitution](#variable-substitution))
-5. ping any click tracking URLs
+5. Ping any click tracking URLs.
-6. perform the navigation by opening the target URL in a new tab
+6. Perform the navigation by opening the target URL in a new tab.

-## <a name="example"></a> Example
+## Example

 ```html
 <amp-ad-exit id="exit-api">